tls-attestation/exported-attestation/draft-fossati-tls-exported-attestation.md

 } CMWAttestationExtension;
 ~~~

-cmw_data: Encapsulates the attestation evidence in a format compatible with CMW.
+cmw_data: Encapsulates the attestation credentials in a format compatible with CMW.
 The cmw_data field MUST be encoded using CBOR or JSON (as per {{I-D.ietf-rats-msg-wrap}}).

 ## Negotiation of CMWAttestationExtension